rwieruch/redux-table/README.md

 # redux-table

-Rich table component build with redux and react.
+Table component build with redux and react.
 It provides interactions like sort, filter and selection.

-Tutorial: ...

 Live: [redux-table](http://rwieruch.github.io/redux-table/)